MicrosoftDocs/cpp-docs/docs/atl/reference/ccomdynamicunkarray-class.md

 ## <a name="end"></a> CComDynamicUnkArray::end

-Returns a pointer to one past the last `IUnknown` pointer in the collection.
+Returns a pointer to one-past the last element in the array's allocated buffer.

+Note: this means that the last-inserted pointer is not guaranteed to be found at `end()-1`, since the array's capacity might not have yet been reached.

 ```
 IUnknown**